-The Ramones had some great songs titles, but come on, this one had to be their best.
+The Ramones had some great song titles, but come on, this one had to be their best.
 There are many stories circulating about the origins and meaning of the song’s lyrics.
 Various band members have been interviewed over the years and all of them came up with completely different stories about the song.
-So in the end we will just leave it to folklore.
+So in the end, we will just leave it to folklore.
 However, we will mention that Johnny Ramone said the guitar riffs to the song were inspired by the music of Cheap Trick.
-The song “The KKK took my baby away,” was released on the Ramones’ album Pleasant Dreams.
+The song “The KKK took My Baby Away,” was released on the Ramones’ album Pleasant Dreams.
 The record was originally released in 1981.

 # 7 – I Want You Around